Fox-ML-infrastructure/FoxML_Core/DOCS/03_technical/implementation/PARALLEL_EXECUTION.md

 This document describes the parallel execution infrastructure added to speed up target ranking and feature selection operations.

+**NEW (2025-12-12)**: GPU acceleration is now enabled for target ranking and feature selection in addition to parallel execution.
+LightGBM, XGBoost, and CatBoost automatically use GPU when available, providing 10-50x speedup on large datasets.

 ## Architecture

 ### Components